peytoncordero/DRI25/html-css.md

 4. Create the `htmlprojects` subfolder.

-In GUI, open your `projects` folder, right-click, and select `New Folder`.
+In GUI, open your `projects` folder, open your secondary menu, and select `New Folder`.
 You will then rename this folder to `htmlprojects`.
 Screenshots below are from MacOS.

 ![A screenshot of the projects folder with an untitled folder sub-folder](/images/html-css/projects-untitledfolder.png)